HolyCorn-Software/system/system-changes.md

 .

-Improved efficiency of worker-world module.

-Updated to the latest version of html-hc, with bug fixes.
+Updated to the latest version of html-hc with bug fixes, and new features.